 Hallasan Mountain is the highest point in South Korea, located off the southern coast.
-Hallasan’s volcanic activity millions of years ago is what created its home, Jeju Island, and it now stands tall and dormant at the heart of Jeju.
-There is a national park surrounding the summit, and the area is deemed a UNESCO World Natural Heritage Site.
+Hallasan’s volcanic activity millions of years ago is what created its home, Jeju Island.
+It now stands tall and dormant at the heart of Jeju.
+The summit of the mountain is encompassed by a national park, and the entire area is recognized as a UNESCO World Natural Heritage Site.

-Four hiking trails go up Mt.
+Five hiking trails go up Mt.
 Hallasan to the upper crater, but only two trails reach the very summit – the top of South Korea.
-The best trail to hike Hallasan is a combination of these two hiking trails.
-It’s an experience you won’t regret.
+The best trail to hike Hallasan is a combination of these two hiking trails for a number of reasons listed below.
+It’s an experience you won’t regret!

 Four Main Hallasan Hiking Trails

-If you look at a map of Hallasan National Park, there are four Hallasan hiking trails that run up to its crater.
+If you look at a map of Hallasan National Park, there are five Hallasan hiking trails that run up to its crater.
 Note that only two of these trails actually reach the summit.

 - Seongpanak Trail – 9.7 km

 - Eorimok Trail – 4.7 km

 - Donnaeko Trail – 9.6 km

 The Best Trail to Hike Hallasan Mountain Summit?

 The Seongpanak Trail is the best Hallasan hiking trail to go up for most hikers.
 It’s the longest Hallasan hiking trail at 9.7km, but it starts gradual and stays only slightly inclined (plus some stairs) for the majority of it.
 The steepest part of the Seongpanak trail is near the summit, where you just have to take many flights of wooden stairs.
 Overall, not too bad!